 His final chance to cross it for certain paths can count as a success.
 In three of the endings, he decides to kill everyone's favorite eggheaded scientist.

-Scrappy Mechanic: The weapons actually work better than you probably expect, but the vehicles are not so polished — especially the motorcycle that shows up in the intro movie.
+The weapons actually work better than you probably expect, but the vehicles are not so polished — especially the motorcycle that shows up in the intro movie.
 The walkers work pretty well, though.

 Additionally, no matter which path you take in a level, all the enemies will attack you, which forces you to kill them and have your assist character chew you out for it.
-Notable in Creepy Castle, where Eggman is the Dark assist character, but whether you choose to go with him or Amy, both of them will chew you out when you destroy Eggman's robots.
+Notable in Cryptic Castle, where Eggman is the Dark assist character, but whether you choose to go with him or Amy, both of them will chew you out when you destroy Eggman's robots.

 So Okay, It's Average: The gameplay pretty much averages out to being...
 Adequate.
-The core gameplay is excellent, the guns actually work with good auto-aim and decent damage, and the controls (though slippery) can be easy to get the hand of.
+The core gameplay is excellent, the guns actually work with good auto-aim and decent damage, and the controls (though slippery) can be easy to get the hang of.
 However, the level terrain often repeats itself, and eventually having to search for things to complete the game quickly wears out its welcome.

-That One Level: Cosmic Fall is a MAJOR pain in the ass because of the numerous tricky jumps over rotating platforms, and you'll have to fight with the awkward camera throughout the entire level; good luck beating this level on hard mode!
+Cosmic Fall is a MAJOR pain in the ass because of the numerous tricky jumps over rotating platforms, and you'll have to fight with the awkward camera throughout the entire level; good luck beating this level on hard mode!
 The main saving graces are that both of its missions are to get to the end of the level (one is just further away), and parts of the mission are very fast.

 The Doom is easy to get lost in even with the use of the maps, which are as confusing as they are helpful, and the carrying of the Heal Units slows Shadow right down.
 Its (slightly) saving graces are that if you see a Heal Unit, you know a scientist is close-by, and how easy it is to use Chaos Blast over and over again thanks to the amount of destructible scenery.